petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates/creating-and-managing-display-page-templates.md

 While editing, Liferay provides two ways to preview display page templates with content items.

 From the Application Menu, you can click the *Preview With* drop-down menu and choose a content item.
-If no item is listed, click *Select Other Item* and browse for the desired content.
+If no item appears, click *Select Other Item* and browse for the desired content.
 This dynamically populates the template with content data according to your field mapping.

 ![Choose the content you want to use to preview your display page template.](./creating-and-managing-display-page-templates/images/07.png)